 Panhandle Eastern Pipeline Co. owns and operates the Cashion Compressor Station, located in Kingfisher County, Oklahoma.
-In 2016, the facility reported emissions of 759 tons of NO_x , primarily from four natural gas fueled two-stroke lean-burn engines operated at the site.
+In 2016, the facility reported emissions of 759 tons of $NO_x$ , primarily from four natural gas fueled two-stroke lean-burn engines operated at the site.
 An analysis submitted by Panhandle Eastern considered potential control scenarios for these four engines.
 Due to the potential for technical difficulties in applying and operating control devices and technology on these engines, the analysis concluded that adding controls was infeasible.
-But more importantly, the analysis also documented that historical emissions of NO_x were reported using conservative factors of allowable, permitted horsepower rates for the engines.
+But more importantly, the analysis also documented that historical emissions of $NO_x$ were reported using conservative factors of allowable, permitted horsepower rates for the engines.
 The reported emissions were not based on the Federal Energy Regulatory Commission (FERC)-limited horsepower, the permitted maximum operating hours allowed, or on portable emission analyzer (PEA) engine test data.
 Recent test data submitted with the four-factor analysis by Panhandle Eastern, along with documentation of the tests themselves in a follow-up response, demonstrate emissions are lower than those previously reported and included in emission inventories.
-Based on the engine testing data provided, NO_x emissions from these two engines will be no more than 200 TPY.
-Had the actual emissions data been used when selecting sources for four-factor analysis, this facility would have been excluded for small contribution.
+Based on the engine testing data provided, $NO_x$ emissions from these two engines will be no more than 200 TPY.
+Had the actual emissions data been used when selecting sources for four-factor analysis, this facility would have been excluded for small contribution as the Q/d would have been calculated as 3.2 tons year-lkm-l.